Soaring Sky! Pretty Cure

 Soaring Sky!
 Pretty Cure (ひろがるスカイ！プリキュア, Hirogaru Sukai!
 Purikyua) (Note: "Soaring Sky!
 Precure".
 Hirogaru is Japanese for "Expanding" or "Boundless", but also a pun of the word "Hero Girls", which describes the Pretty Cure franchise as a whole.) is a Japanese anime television series produced by Toei Animation.
 It is the twentieth installment in the Pretty Cure franchise and was released in commemoration of the franchise's 20th anniversary.
-Koji Ogawa serves as the series' chief director, with Ryunosuke Kingetsu as head writer, Atsushi Saitō as character designer, and Hajime Watanabe as sub-character designer.
-It began airing on all ANN stations in Japan from February 5, 2023 to January 28, 2024 succeeding Delicious Party Pretty Cure's timeslot.
+Koji Ogawa serves as the series director, with Ryunosuke Kingetsu as head writer, Atsushi Saitō as character designer, and Hajime Watanabe as sub-character designer.
+It began airing on all ANN stations in Japan from February 5, 2023, to January 28, 2024, succeeding Delicious Party Pretty Cure's timeslot.
 It was succeeded by Wonderful Pretty Cure! on February 4, 2024.
 The series theme is "heroism", and its motif is the sky.

 Story

 On the birthday of Ellee, the princess of Skyland (スカイランド, Sukai Rando), Sora Harewataru, a resident of Skyland, heads to the mainland for the celebration.
 Meanwhile, Empress Underg, the current leader of the Underg Empire, plots to sacrifice Ellee as revenge for her ancestor, Princess Elleelain, injuring her and killing her father, Emperor Underg, and out of fear she can oppose the Empire as Elleelain did during a war between Skyland and the Underg Empire.
 When one of the Empress's agents, Kabaton, attempts to kidnap Ellee, Sora intervenes and pursues him, only for her and Ellee to warp to Sorashido City (ソラシド市, Sorashido-shi) on Earth, where middle school student Mashiro Nizigaoka and her grandmother, Yoyo, rescue them.
 Sora must return Ellee home while fighting the Underg Empire alongside Mashiro, Tsubasa, Ageha, and Ellee, who also become Pretty Cure.

 At the climax of the series, Skearhead, the right-hand man of Empress Underg, reveals himself to be the mastermind behind the war between Skyland and the Underg Empire and the one responsible for manipulating Empress Underg, having killed Emperor Underg and framed Elleelain by implanting false memories in her mind.